sushrutaproject/sushrutaproject.github.io/README.md

 * [Project 1: "The Textual and Cultural History of Medicine in South Asia based on Newly-Discovered Manuscript Evidence"](http://sushrutaproject1.github.io)

 The first Suśruta Project came to an end in April 2024.
 Project publications in print and digital media can be accessed from [Project Outputs](https://sushrutaproject1.github.io/project-outputs/) on the  main [Project 1 website](http://sushrutaproject1.github.io).
+The project's first monograph, *On the Plastic Surgery of the Ears and Nose.
+The Nepalese Version of the Suśrutasaṃhitā* (2023, [DOI](https://doi.org/10/hbph7d)) is available in print and as a free PDF.
 At the time of writing (Feb 2026) work continues on writing and publishing project results.
-The most recent publication is Brooks, "“On Leeches” in a Medical Treatise for Humans," (2026) [DOI](https://doi.org/10.18732/hssa122).
+The most recent publication is Brooks, "“On Leeches” in a Medical Treatise for Humans," (2026, [DOI](https://doi.org/10.18732/hssa122)).
 Another project book is under consideration with a publisher.

 ------